jaydenaleung/astrotrackerH1/README.md

 Apart from the bare-bones mechanism that drives the star tracker, these upgrades elevate the project to create a truly effective star tracker:
 - Automatic, computerized alignment using GPS and compass data
+- 1/16 and 1/64 microstepping for stepper motors
 - Polar scope for precise adjustment
 - Counterweight for balance
 - Bubble level for precision